superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 [Tiny Tiny RSS](http://tt-rss.org/index.html) is a reader that you need to install on your own server...

 #### RSSMiner

 [RSSMiner](http://rssminer.net/) is a web based reader whose UI is very similar to Google Reader's.
 It's also quite fast.
 You can upvote and downvote each entry.
 [Code is on Github](https://github.com/shenfeng/rssminer).

+#### BazQux

+[BazQux](http://bazqux.com/) offers a UI very similar to Google.
+Reader's.
+You'll have to pay to keep using it after some time.